perezjovany/COP4331-Large-Project/README.md

-This repository hosts Group 19's large project for COP4331.
-The project is an application for...
+This repository hosts Group 20's large project for COP4331.
+The project is an application for a fridge management system.

 Group members: